 - TRIBE reports on all our ISO 27001:2013 (and ISO 9001:2015) clauses and controls by process, making life easier for the auditor

 The Triaster Process Library is designed to both promote ownership and, at the same time, end-to-end process thinking.

-For the Triaster BMS, ownership is promoted by showing the Process Owner on every process map and also:
+For the Triaster IMS, ownership is promoted by showing the Process Owner on every process map and also: